 - In the Individual Insurance and Individual Wealth Management sectors, it competes head-on with all industry players in all markets and geographic regions in Canada.
-Its key competitive advantage is the ability to build strong distribution networks for its products and services; - In Group Insurance Employee Plans, Group Savings and Retirement and through iA Auto and Home Insurance, the Corporation competes selectively by market and region where it can leverage corporate relationships and synergies; - In Group Insurance Dealer Services and Special Markets Solutions, the Corporation operates in niche markets where it has fewer competitors and it holds a leading market position; - Finally, iA Insurance favours underserved markets where there are a limited number of players.
+Its key competitive advantage is the ability to build strong distribution networks for its products and services; - In Group Insurance Employee Plans, Group Savings and Retirement and through iA Auto and Home Insurance, the Corporation competes selectively by market and region where it can leverage corporate relationships and synergies; - In Group Insurance Dealer Services and Special Markets, the Corporation operates in niche markets where it has fewer competitors and it holds a leading market position; - Finally, iA Insurance favours underserved markets where there are a limited number of players.

-For information about the key long-term profitability drivers for each of the Corporation's business lines, refer to Management's Discussion and Analysis for the year 2019 on page 6 for Individual Insurance, Individual Wealth Management, the divisions of the Group Insurance sector, Group Savings and Retirement and U.S. Business.
+For information about the key long-term profitability drivers for each of the Corporation's business lines, refer to the Management's Discussion and Analysis for the year 2020.